maxb2/typer-config/docs/examples/default_config.md

-# Simple YAML Example
+# Default Config File Example

-This simple example uses a `--config` option to load a configuration from a YAML file.
+This example loads a configuration from a default YAML file if `--config` is not given.

 An example typer app:
 ```{.python title="simple_app.py" test="true"}